mlanotte1998/SoftDevProject/report/doc.md

 The fromArray method on DataFrame can be used to create a new DataFrame and add it to the calling application's KDStore.

-Currently, the plan to work in the network behavior is to have the KDStore hold a Node* and have that object hold a pointer to the Map created for the store.
+Currently, the implementation for the network behavior is having the KDStore hold a Node* and have that object hold a pointer to the Map created for the store.
 That way when the Node is running it's network behavior in the separate thread, it has access to the map in case another Node asks it for a value for a Key.